coderefinery/social-coding/content/guide.md

 - A bit of details on free software and choosing a license.
 There are many online resources, and the biggest question is permissive vs. weak copyleft vs. strong copyleft.
-The cake analogy for licenses is only linked can be skipped and does not have to be discussed in detail.
+The [cake analogy for licenses](https://cicero.xyz/v3/remark/0.14.0/github.com/coderefinery/social-coding/main/licensing-and-cakes.md/) is only linked and can be skipped and does not have to be discussed in detail.

 - Finally a brief section on code citations.
 It's good if you manage to start a discussion around this topic.

 ## Hints

-In the source code, in HTML comments, are various hints and stories you can give.
-These can help to motivate reasons to license.

 Before you begin, it's worth thinking about some particular good or bad cases you know about from your experience.